fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2/lesson_2_small_programs.md

 For example, the method `String#sub!` is mutating with respect to the String used to *call it*, but non-mutating with respect to its arguments.

 In Ruby, numbers and boolean values are immutable.
 Objects of some complex classes, such as `nil` (the only member of the `NilClass` class) and `Range` objects (e.g., `1..10`) are immutable.
-Any class can establish itself as immutable by simply not providing any methods that alter its state.
+Any class can establish itself as immutable by simply __not providing any methods that alter its state__.

 Once we create an immutable object, we cannot change it.
+We can only perform variable reassignment.
 ```
 number = 3
 => 3